hemisemidemipresent/btd6-modding-tutorial/README.md

 If you are using the **`Epic Games`** version of the game, then you will also need to follow [this tutorial](https://github.com/Baydock/BTD6EpicGamesModCompat/) to make melonloader work.

+To create your own mods, watch [this video](https://www.youtube.com/watch?v=NSINBN3em6w) and check out the tips down below.

 ## How to uninstall Melonloader

 delete the melonloader, mods, plugins, userdata, userlibs folders as well as dobby.dll, notice.txt and version.dll